-School of Thought: Ash'ari, Ba'Alawi Sufi Order, Shafi'i, Traditional Sunni
+School of Thought: Traditional Sunni, Shafi'i, Ash'ari, Ba'Alawi Sufi Order

 Status: Featured in current year

-Cultivation of Scholarship: Habib Umar founded and runs Dar al-Mustafa, a centre for traditional Islamic scholarship that currently hosts an array of international students, in Tarim, Yemen.
+Cultivation of Scholarship: Habib Umar founded and runs Dar Al-Mustafa, a centre for traditional Islamic scholarship that currently hosts an array of international students, in Tarim, Yemen.
 Many of the graduates have gone on to become leading figures worldwide.
 He has joined the ranks of the world’s leading Muslim academics and scholars as a signatory of ‘A Common Word Between Us and You’, a document that builds bridges between the Muslims and Christians.
 He has also spoken at Cambridge University on the need for such a dialogue.
-He has authored several books, such asal-Dhakirah al-Musharrafah, which is a summary of obligatory knowledge for every Muslim, three short hadith compilations and a summary of the third quarter of Imam al-Ghazali’s Ihya’ `Ulum al-Din.
-His mawlid compositions, al-Diya’ al-Lami’and al-Sharab al-Tahur are recited in gatherings throughout the world, as are his poems.
+He has authored several books, such as Al-Dhakirah Al-Musharrafah, which is a summary of obligatory knowledge for every Muslim, three short hadith compilations and a summary of the third quarter of Imam Al-Ghazali’s Ihya’ `Ulum Al-Din.
+His mawlid compositions, Al-Diya’ Al-Lami’and Al-Sharab Al-Tahurare, are recited in gatherings throughout the world.

-Da’wa and Humanitarian Efforts: Habib Umar is noted for hisda’wah efforts, with significant visits to the USA and Europe.
-He has also partnered with Muslim Aid Australia as founder of Yemen-based NGO Al Rafah Charitable Society to address issues of poverty and hunger and lack of sufficient health care that affect areas of Tarim.
-His students, most notably Habib `Ali al-Jifri (see page X) who established the Tabah Foundation and Habib Kadhim al- Saqqaf, are luminaries in their own right.
+Da’wah and Humanitarian Efforts: Habib Umar is noted for his da’wah efforts, with significant visits to the USA and Europe.
+He has also partnered with Muslim Aid Australia as founder of Yemen-based NGO Al Rafah Charitable Society to address issues of poverty, hunger and lack of sufficient health care that affect areas of Tarim.
+His students, most notably Habib `Ali Al-Jifri (see page 109), who established the Tabah Foundation, and Habib Kadhim Al- Saqqaf, are luminaries in their own right.
 He has a substantial following on social media, via Muwasala, an organisation founded by his students to “promote the scholarly teachings of the blessed tradition of Hadramawt.”